Dakezo/catFacts/README.md

 Current;y In progress.
 Send button is fucked up and the I'm Feeling Lucky button doesn't do shit.
 Check the logs, it says so.

-Intent ios to fix Send, have the Lucky Button do a popup, and add scheduling/frequemcy configuration.
+Intent is to fix Send, have the Lucky Button do a popup, and add scheduling/frequency configuration.
 Will probably redo the UI at some point with something nicer too but who the fuck knows.

+4/24:
+Fixed Send
+Added Popup
+Added Random frequency triggered by send